AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Why would a chain want to track another chain?
 The typical answer is to prove transactions or state occurred on the foreign chain.
 On Ethereum, one could build a trustless $\text{BTC}\leftrightarrow\text{ETH}$ market, for example.

-### Iterative Implementation of Proof of Reflection
+### Incremental Implementation of Proof of Reflection

 \label{sec:two-blockchains}